mboroff/nsrc-flex-scheduler/README.md

 The site itself doesn't control the radios directly - it only gatekeeps against double-booking and hands off to Node-RED, which already does the real work reliably.

+**The Node-RED dashboard pages also show reservation status on their own**, independent of this PHP check: each radio's tab (and the combined "All Radios" page) queries the same `nsrc_flex.db` database directly on load and every 15 seconds afterward, showing "Available for Activation" or "Radio is currently reserved by <call sign>" - the same underlying data `check_reservation.php` uses, just computed Node-RED-side via the `sqlite3` CLI rather than through PHP.
+This is a shared/global display (not tied to who's viewing), so unlike the PHP check it doesn't currently hide the message from the person who made the reservation themselves - it shows the reserving call sign to everyone, including that person.

 **`NODE_RED_URL`** must be the Pi's own LAN address (e.g.
 `http://10.0.0.209:1880/dashboard/radio-activation`), not